Zammy/SSLAB/README.md

 Create an `AppBootstrapper` script that inherits from `Bootstrapper`.
 Go to `Edit->ProjectSettings->Script Execution Order` and move `AppBootstrapper` above Default Time.

-Override `Awake()` and instantiate all your non-MonoBehaviour serivces:
+Override `Awake()` and instantiate all your non-MonoBehaviour services:
 ```C#
 using SSLAB;